DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/the-ex-command.rst

 Making operators powerless won't help.
 As long as the player has access to the ``/ex`` command, they can do anything within the limitation of Denizen.
-As we mentioned in :ref:`Section 1.1: Introduction<getting-started introduction>`, that limit can be higher than you can see.
+As we mentioned in :doc:`Section 1.1: Introduction<../getting-started/introduction>`, that limit can be higher than you can see.
 Hopefully this demonstrates the power that the ``/ex`` command wields.